Transform 66 - Outside the Beltway

 - The expansion to three general-purpose lanes in each direction for the length of the Project; and

-- The expansion of park and ride facilities, including over four thousand parking spaces, with direct access to the new Express Lanes.
+- The expansion of park and ride facilities, including more than 4,000 parking spaces, with direct access to the new Express Lanes.

-The Project will also include the design, construction and/or relocation of certain interchanges, bridges and utilities (including full connectivity at the Capital Beltway intersection), improvements to auxiliary and bike lanes, and the design, installation and operation of a dynamic, electronic toll collection system.
+The Project also included the design, construction and/or relocation of interchanges, bridges and utilities (including full connectivity at I-495 (Capital Beltway), improvements to auxiliary and bike lanes, and the design, installation and operation of a dynamic, electronic toll collection system.